 - Allergies and toxins that deplete antioxidant vitamins

 - Very young or advanced age

 *Tumor Necrosis Factor-alpha (TNF-a) blockers such as Remicade, Enbrel, Humira

 The Best Defense Against TB

 It is a cruel twist of fate that surviving an epidemic predisposes the immune system to be vulnerable to an equally destructive infection.
 A robust immune system is the body’s best defense against infectious organisms of all kinds.
 Increased intake of vitamin C is one of the most beneficial actions one can take.

 Vitamin C (oral, IV, liposomal) will both moderate Jarisch-Herxheimer inflammation and increase antibiotic effectiveness in killing the TB bacteria.
 Consult an experienced Orthomolecular medicine practitioner.
 See Chapter 14 in Dr. Stone’s book The Healing Factor.
 See suggestions by Dr. Cathcart for vitamin C dosage to combat infections.

-RBF Commentary: Rheumatic patients who are immune-suppressed with conventionally-used medications have a four-fold increased risk for contracting TB.
+RBF Commentary: Rheumatic patients who are immune-suppressed with conventionally-used medications have, according to one study, a 4-fold increased risk for contracting TB.
 For this reason, screening should occur in advance of, and at intervals during, treatment with any immune-suppressant medication.
 The risk of contracting TB is greatly reduced when only using antibiotic therapy to treat rheumatic diseases, but the antimicrobials employed need to be tailored for patients with concomitant TB due to infection strain susceptibilities, as described by Katherine in this blog article.